Visit Glacier National Park

 Bar W Guest Ranch: Ranch in Whitefish offering trail rides

 Ever read the book or watched the movie A River Runs through it?
-There is a reason folks come to visit the state of Montana to fish the some of the most pristine trout rivers in the world.
+There is a reason why folks come to visit the state of Montana to fish the most pristine trout rivers in the world.
 Book a guided fly fishing trip through Larry's Fly & Supply or Glacier Anglers to get a true Montana outdoor experience.

 Looking to immerse yourself in the authentic Montana experience?
 Then grab your boots, don a cowboy hat, and make your way to a local rodeo!
-Just a short drive from the North Forty, the Blue Moon bar hosts an exceptional rodeo every Thursday from early June through late August, featuring local talent showcasing their skills for both cash prizes and cowboy pride.
-Get your tickets in advance or show up early because it will be standing room only to watch the broncs and bulls give the cowboys a run for their money.
+Just a short drive from the North Forty Resort, the Blue Moon bar hosts the Brash Rodeo every Thursday from early June through late August, featuring local talent showcasing their skills for both cash prizes and cowboy pride.
+Get your tickets in advance or show up early because it will be standing room only to watch the broncs and bulls give the cowboys a ride for their money.

 We are surrounded by some awesome lakes and rivers!